reeddunkle/Codjo/References/Optimizing.md

     return True
 ```

-So the method gets an input of some length and references it locally as `text`.
 Let's say the input is `1234554321` and so `text` has a length of 10.
-When you ask, "What is my time complexity?", that's an official-sounding way of asking, "Given this input, how many times does my method to do something?" and "What determines the number of times it needs to do those things?"
+When you ask, "What is my time complexity?", that's an official-sounding way of asking, "Given this input, how many times does my method to do something?"

-In this example, the method has `text` of length 10, and it goes through each `i` in the range of 0 to half the length of `text`.
+In this example, the method has `text` of length 10, and it assigns `i` to each number in the range of 0 to half the length of `text`.
 In the for-loop, `i` is going to be each number from `0...10//2`.

-Now, this might exit the loop midway with `return False` statement on line 13.
-But, whether it does that or not is out of our control.
-So another thing you'll hear people talk about is "worse case scenario".
-That's the part we try to control and optimize.
+Now, you might point out that this function could exit the loop midway with its `return False` statement.
+Whether it does that or not is out of our control, though, and so another thing you'll hear people talk about is "worse case scenario".
+That's the part we can try to control and optimize.

-This idea of only needing to go half-way through the input came up.
-Another approach was something like this:
+This idea of only needing to go half-way through the input came up in our group discussion, and someone said that they hadn't realized until later that they only needed to iterate through half of the input.
+Instead they used something like this:

 ```python
 def is_palindrome(text):